microsoft/opensource-management-portal/README.md

 - __Linking__: the concept of associating a GitHub identity with an authenticated identity in another provider, for example an Azure Active Directory user
 - __Self-service GitHub organization join__: one-click GitHub organization joining for authorized users
-- __Cross-organization functionality__: consolidated views across a set of managed GitHub organizations including people, repos, teams
+- __Cross-organization functionality__: consolidated + transparent views across a set of managed GitHub organizations including people, repos, teams

 > An introduction to this project is available in this 2015 post by Jeff Wilcox:   [http://www.jeff.wilcox.name/2015/11/azure-on-github/](http://www.jeff.wilcox.name/2015/11/azure-on-github/)

-Starting in 2020, the application pivoted to help scale better:
+Improvements made a few years back include:

 - The portal works best as a GitHub App instead of the older GitHub OAuth app model
 - The app can be installed as multiple parallel apps (user-facing, operations, background jobs, and data) to ensure that key user experiences continue to function even if a background job or other task exhausts available REST API reosurces
 - When combined with a near-realtime webhook feed, the app tracks updates for views in a database instead of through REST API caches.

+While the default application experience is a server-rendered old-school site, at Microsoft a modern React front-end sits on top of this backend that just serves REST API requests.

+We'd love to eventually open source the React front-end; while there are some cool React server-side-and-frontend frameworks like Next.js, we have chosen not to take such a dependency.
+It feels overly complicated to have the React client in this open repository right now, and would likely be a sidecar project (separate repo) when we do get that ready.

 ## Node app

-- Node.js LTS (v10+)
+- Node.js LTS (v16+)
 - TypeScript

 Native promises and await/async are being introduced into the codebase.
 Older callback-based